GabeScott/standard-works-vault/General Conference/2024 April - Call, Don’t Fall.md

 This life, by its nature, brings painful experiences, some inherent to our physical bodies, some due to our weaknesses or afflictions, some due to the way others use their agency, and some due to our use of agency.

-Is there a promise more powerful than the one the Savior Himself made when He declared, “Ask, and it shall be given you; seek, and ye shall find; knock,” or call, “and it shall be opened unto you”?
+Is there a promise more powerful than the one the Savior Himself made when He declared, “Ask, and it shall be given you; seek, and ye shall find; knock,” or call, “and it shall be opened unto you”?[^1]

 Prayer is the means of communication with our Heavenly Father that allows us to “call and don’t fall.”
 However, there are circumstances in which we might think that the call has not been heard because we do not receive an immediate response or one according to our expectations.

 This sometimes leads to anxiety, sadness, or disappointment.
-But remember Nephi’s expression of faith in the Lord when he said, “How is it that he cannot instruct me, that I should build a ship?”
-Now, I ask you, how is it that the Lord cannot instruct you, that you do not fall?
+But remember Nephi’s expression of faith in the Lord when he said, “How is it that he cannot instruct me, that I should build a ship?”[^2] Now, I ask you, how is it that the Lord cannot instruct you, that you do not fall?

-Confidence in God’s answers implies accepting that His ways are not our ways and that “all things must come to pass in their time.”
+Confidence in God’s answers implies accepting that His ways are not our ways[^3] and that “all things must come to pass in their time.”[^4]

-The certainty of knowing that we are children of a loving and merciful Heavenly Father should be the motivation to “call” in devout prayer with an attitude of “pray[ing] always, and not faint[ing]; ... that [our] performance may be for the welfare of [our] soul[s].”
-Imagine the feelings of Heavenly Father when in each prayer we make a supplication in the name of His Son, Jesus Christ.
+The certainty of knowing that we are children of a loving and merciful Heavenly Father should be the motivation to “call” in devout prayer with an attitude of “pray\[ing\] always, and not faint\[ing\]; … that \[our\] performance may be for the welfare of \[our\] soul\[s\].”[^5] Imagine the feelings of Heavenly Father when in each prayer we make a supplication in the name of His Son, Jesus Christ.
 What power and tenderness, I believe, are displayed when we do so!

 The scriptures are full of examples of those who called out to God so they would not fall.
 Helaman and his army, while facing their afflictions, called upon God, pouring out their souls in prayer.
-They received assurance, peace, faith, and hope, gaining courage and determination until they achieved their goal.
+They received assurance, peace, faith, and hope, gaining courage and determination until they achieved their goal.[^6]

 Imagine how Moses would have called and cried out to God when finding himself between the Red Sea and the Egyptians approaching to attack, or Abraham when obeying the mandate to sacrifice his son Isaac.